No man is an Iland, intire of itselfe; every man

 Progress is being made.
 We have not yet seen a draft policy but are encouraged by some positive developments, such as:

 The engagement continues.
-Our overall view is that Sberbank’s steps to prevent money laundering and, in time, reduce environmental and social risk in the projects that it finances, are taking the bank in the right direction.
+Our overall view is that the bank’s steps to prevent money laundering and, in time, reduce environmental and social risk in the projects that it finances, are taking the bank in the right direction.

-We are enthusiastic about the Alibaba’s potential for further growth and impressed by its new ventures and outstanding ability to capture and process data9.
-However the scale and complexity of its business means that it must work hard to remain vigilant towards ESG risks, which has been a focus of our engagement with the company.
+We are enthusiastic about the growth potential of one of our Chinese technology holdings, and are impressed by its new ventures and outstanding ability to capture and process data9.
+However the scale and complexity of its business means that it must work hard to remain vigilant of ESG risks, which has been a focus of our engagement with the company.

-Last June, we informed Alibaba’s Senior Vice President that non-government organisation China Labor Watch had reported on the death of a 14-year-old labourer at Zhiya Undergarment Company.
-The company is a vendor on 1688.com, an Alibaba platform.
-China Labor Watch stated that Zhiya had been approved as a “quality supplier” for Alibaba since 2012, and accused the e-commerce business of paying little attention to the human rights of factory workers and for not applying workplace health and safety standards, focusing instead on product quality.
+Last June, we informed the company’s Senior Vice President that a non-government organisation (NGO) had reported on the death of a 14-year-old labourer at a vendor on one of the business’s platforms.
+The NGO stated that the vendor had been an approved supplier for the e-commerce business since 2012, and accused our holding of paying little attention to the human rights of factory workers and for not applying workplace health and safety standards, focusing instead on product quality.

-We encouraged Alibaba to respond openly.
+We encouraged the e-commerce business to respond openly.
 Within a week it investigated the matter, issued a public response condemning child labour and worker abuse in general.
 It committed to collaborate further with stakeholders – including international auditing bodies and Chinese government and law enforcement authorities – to combat the problem.

-In addition to workers’ wellbeing, Alibaba also has a responsibility to protect consumers.
-For a number of years consumers (and the market) have been concerned about Alibaba’s quality control and stewardship of its customers’ purchasing rights, as some Chinese buyers have been wrong-footed by merchants of counterfeit products operating on Alibaba’s platforms.
+In addition to workers’ wellbeing, the company also has a responsibility to protect consumers.
+For a number of years consumers (and the market) have been concerned about its quality control and stewardship of customers’ purchasing rights, as some Chinese buyers have been wrong-footed by merchants of counterfeit products operating on its platforms.

-Alibaba’s problems are not unique: according to MarkMonitor, 23% of consumers across the globe have unknowingly bought a counterfeit product online10.
-We initiated our engagement programme soon after the group’s September 2014 IPO, with the aim of helping the company to protect not only consumers but also its brand and future cash flows.
+The company’s problems are not unique: about 23% of consumers across the globe have unknowingly bought a counterfeit product online10.
+We initiated our engagement programme in Q4 2014, with the aim of helping the company to protect not only consumers but also its brand and future cash flows.

-Alibaba’s monitoring of vendors has steadily improved as it seeks to further protect customers and strengthen its business.
-In doing so, the company recognises that proactively working with brands to promote and assess the integrity of vendors is a vital step, and in the past year has taken significant strides towards protecting both customers and the intellectual property of brands.
-This is definitely in Alibaba's interests, given that 75% of the world's most valuable consumer brands – such as Apple, Disney and GE – are now available on the company's platforms.11
+The company’s monitoring of vendors has steadily improved as it seeks to further protect customers and strengthen its business.
+In doing so, it recognises that proactively working with brands to promote and assess the integrity of vendors is a vital step, and in the past year has taken significant strides towards protecting both customers and the intellectual property of brands.
+This is definitely in the company’s interests, given that 75% of the world's most valuable consumer brands – spanning technology, entertainment and household-goods businesses – are now available on the company's platforms.11

-Alibaba is also collaborating with other companies to fight fakes.
-After suing two merchants for selling false designer watches on its platforms, it launched the big data anti-counterfeiting alliance (BDAA) with international brands such as Louis Vuitton, Samsung, Swarovski, Mars (yes, fake chocolate bars!) and Huawei.
-The BDAA aims to stop the production and sales of bogus goods by enabling members to formally share data and analysis to curb the production and sales of counterfeit products.
-We have encouraged Alibaba to invite more brands to join.
+The business is also collaborating with other companies to fight fakes.
+After suing two merchants for selling false designer watches on its platforms, it launched an anti-counterfeiting alliance with international brands across the technology, fashion, jewellery and food industries.
+The initiative aims to stop the production and sales of bogus goods by enabling members to formally share data and analysis to curb the production and sales of counterfeit products.
+We have encouraged the company to invite more brands to join.

 Source: Bloomberg as at 30 September 2017.

-Alibaba’s big-data analytics capability, based at its headquarters in Hangzhou, is also being used to catch counterfeiters.
+The company’s big-data analytics capability, based at its headquarters, is also being used to catch counterfeiters.
 The company can trace funds through its global payment network which helps to pinpoint illegal business activities.
 The company has helped authorities in China and overseas stop cross-border criminal operations, with 1,009 arrests being made from the 1,573 leads it has provided to the police.
-It has also established a scheme, called ‘Made in China’, to educate small businesses about developing their own brands and businesses.
+It has also established a scheme to educate small businesses about developing their own brands and businesses.
 Further measures to prevent luxury-item rip-offs entering the market have been introduced: sellers are required to show proof that their goods are authentic, such as an invoice or letter of authorisation from the brand.

-In our engagement, we discussed the alleged attempted hacking of 20m customer accounts on Taobao, the company’s online marketplace, as reported in the media12.
-Data security is a global issue, and we sought insight into the robustness of Alibaba's security systems.
-We were reassured that Alibaba’s data analysts have developed a methodology for spotting the accounts of potential hackers and freezing them.
-Aware that strong cyber security is critical to Alibaba’s success, we encourage the company to keep striving to improve its protection of consumers.
+In our engagement, we discussed the alleged attempted hacking of 20m customer accounts on the company’s online marketplace, as reported in the media12.
+Data security is a global issue, and we sought insight into the robustness of the company’s security systems.
+We were reassured that company’s data analysts have developed a methodology for spotting the accounts of potential hackers and freezing them.
+Aware that strong cyber security is critical to the company’s success, we encourage the company to keep striving to improve its protection of consumers.

-Another dimension of our engagement is Alibaba's corporate governance, and shareholder democracy in particular.
+Another dimension of our engagement is the company’s corporate governance, and shareholder democracy in particular.
 We have asked the company to discuss, with shareholders, how the current governance structure can be improved and what potential changes could be made in the future to meet investors' expectations of best-practice governance.

 Engaging on public policy: Stewardship in Brazil